ZaheedaT/llm-rag-chatbot/README.md

 # Future updates:
 A memory feature will be added, to allow the Chatbot to recall past interactions that users have had with it.
 This will improve user experience and improve the Apps efficiency

+#### Credits:
+This app was inspired by Real Python's LLM RAG Chatbot Tutorial